octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 ![](../../static/img/tezos-basics/invoke_smart_contract.svg)
 <small className="figure">FIGURE 2: Call of a smart contract triggering its code and modifying its storage's state</small>

-One can use the Command Line Interface (CLI) provided by Tezos to interact with a node an make calls.
+One can use the Command Line Interface (CLI) provided by Tezos to interact with a node and make calls.
 The "`tezos-client`" application allows anyone to deploy and call Tezos smart contracts.

-The Remote Procedure Call (RPC) also provides ways to send requests to a Tezos node via HTTP (more details in ["*RPC and CLI*"](/tezos-basics/introduction_to_cli_and_rpc) chapter.
+The Remote Procedure Call (RPC) also provides ways to send requests to a Tezos node via HTTP (more details in ["*RPC and CLI*"](/tezos-basics/introduction_to_cli_and_rpc) chapter).

 The CLI command "`tezos-client originate`" is used to deploy a Tezos smart contract.
 Arguments are the following:
 - Name of the smart contract